Teatro Massimo: Media interest

-The final scenes of Francis Ford Coppola's film The Godfather Part III (1990) were filmed at the theatre, where the uncle of Francis Ford Coppola, the composer and conductor Anton Coppola, is shown conducting the opera, Cavalleria rusticana.
+The final scenes of Francis Ford Coppola's film The Godfather Part III (1990) were filmed at the theatre, where Coppola's uncle, composer and conductor Anton Coppola, is shown conducting the opera Cavalleria rusticana.

+In the second season of The White Lotus, Quentin (Tom Hollander) takes Tanya (Jennifer Coolidge) to see a performance of Madama Butterfly at the Teatro Massimo.